DocAdam/adamthepugh/site/docs/intro.md

 ## How this site is organized

-### Portfolio
+### How I Work

-How I think about writing, problem-solving, tools, systems, and figuring things out.
+How I approach writing, problem-solving, tools, systems, and figuring things out.

-### Case Studies
+### Work

-Examples of turning messy systems, knowledge, and workflows into usable help.
+Examples of turning scattered systems, knowledge, and workflows into usable help.

 ### Writing Samples

 A compact, honest summary of the kinds of writing I’ve done and how that work shows up across the site.

-### Data & Analytics
+### Analytics

 Examples of using Excel, reporting, dashboards, and structured analysis to support decisions and improve documentation work.